Ibrahim-2003/Starling-Medical/Programs/Starling_MLX90393/README.md

 ## About this Driver

-Written by Kevin Townsend for Adafruit Industries.
+Originally written by Kevin Townsend for Adafruit Industries.
+Modified by Ibrahim Al-Akash to meet Starling Medical BPH apparatus requirements.
 MIT license, all text above must be included in any redistribution